xChrisMo/Accenture-V.I./README.md

 ### Skills and Knowledge Gained

-- **Project Management and Client Interaction:** Gained insights into managing projects and effectively communicating with clients.
+- **Project Management and Client Interaction:** Gained insights into managing projects by effectively understandin and communicating with clients.
-- **Data Analysis and Visualization:** Developed skills in using data visualization tools like Tableau and Power BI to present data insights.
+- **Data Analysis and Visualization:** Repractised the use of Tableau as instructed
-- **Data Cleaning and Modeling:** Learned techniques for cleaning and modeling data to ensure accuracy and reliability.
+- **Data Cleaning and Modeling:** Made use of the CRISP-DM processes for cleaning the data
-- **Machine Learning Model Development:** Built and interpreted machine learning models using programming languages such as Python.
 - **Presentation and Business Communication:** Enhanced my ability to present findings and communicate business insights effectively.

-### Completing the Internship

-1. Carefully read through the task instructions for each module
-2. Completed the assignments and practical tasks provided
-3. Submitted my work for review and received constructive feedback
-4. Successfully completed all modules and received a certificate

 ## Resources Utilized